Archive | My Life Is Crazy Too

 Posted on 14 December 2012 by Kari Gibson

 My Life Is Crazy Too is a series of reader submissions.
 This is your opportunity to share stories about life, love, and mommyhood to provide understanding, hope, and compassion in the unique situations each of us face every day.
-If you would like to submit a story to this series, email me at karigib@gmail.com.Today’s crazy guest is Mandy Campbell.
+If you would like to submit a story to this series, Today’s crazy guest is Mandy Campbell.
 Mandy is a freelance writer, editor and adoptive mother.
 Recognized as one of the youngest adoptive mothers in the US, Mandy provides support throughout the adoption community via blogging and other means of social networking.

 On May 10, 2001 my boyfriend of almost one year got down on one knee and ask me to marry him.
 I was a junior in high school he had graduated the May before and was already out in the work field.
 We started planning our wedding which would happen 7 days after I graduated high school the next May.
 With plans of a wedding came dreams of our life together which included babies.
 We wanted to start a family pretty fast even though everyone warned us we should wait and enjoy life with just the two of us for awhile.
 We knew every since the day we meet that we wanted nothing more than to be parents.
 Fast forward one year and on May 31, 2002 we were married in a beautiful outdoor ceremony with all our family and friends.
 As soon as we were married I had visions of what our nursery would look like, what we would name our unborn children and how I would tell my husband that I was pregnant.
 As we were getting ready to celebrate our one year Anniversary we were both surprised that I wasn’t pregnant yet.
 All the doctors told us to give it awhile longer after all we were at the young age of twenty-one.
 The whole month of May I researched infertility and was starting to fear the worse when I decided that we should pursue adoption.
 I meet my husband at the door one night as he walked in from a day at work and told him “we have to adopt!”
 Of course he thought I was crazy but I had a fire down deep in me that was telling me we had to do this and we had to do it now.
 I had never been impacted by adoption or ever really knew anything about it.
 I knew that I wasn’t getting pregnant but yet I felt like I needed to turn to adoption now and not later.
 After talking to my husband I did some research and found out that we weren’t even legal to adopt in our home state.
 At the time you had to be twenty one and married for at least 3 years.
 Instead of getting upset or down about this I just said that’s okay we will just go to another state.
 I knew that we had to do this now and not later.
 I decided to do a little research at the local library and online and I came across a dear birthmother letter and went ahead and typed one up for us that included family pictures, how important holidays are to us and how much we couldn’t wait to become parents.
 A couple weeks later we decided to tell our families that we were hoping to adopt.
 We got mixed responses and mostly the “you guys are to young just enjoy life and babies will come.”
 As we chugged along with research I also emailed everyone we knew and told them we were hoping to adopt.
 This was before social media had exploded so email and phone calls was the only way to go.
 Much to our surprise one month later we received a call about a birthmother that wanted to place with us.
 That call would make us parents to a beautiful baby girl that would be born in less than 30 days.
 Talk about a crash course in adoption.
 We had a rushed home study, made numerous calls to find out what the quickest way to get our fingerprints and FBI background checks done and back to us was.
 Our dreams of becoming parents was coming true and with that came chaos of getting ready for a baby in 30 days.
 As we were getting the nursery ready it was surreal, I packed the diaper bag and repacked it at least 25 times.
 I had no idea what all we would need to take care of a newborn in a hotel so I just took everything.
 I researched adoption in any spare time I had and prayed for the best.
 After all I was 21 years old and getting ready to drive half way across the USA to meet my daughter.
 In the midst of all the rushing we had mixed reactions from family and friends.
 We even had one friend tell us they knew a couple in their church that had been trying to adopt for over 2 years and we should pass the birthmother information on to them because they were older and deserved the baby more than us.
 We knew this was our baby girl and continued with everything we needed to do before her birthmother called and said it was time.
 On August 6th, 2003 just three months after we celebrated our one year anniversary we packed our car down and headed on our journey.
 We were in New Mexico when we got the call that she had been born.
 I remember the nurse telling us how she had beautiful skin and hair.
 We heard that her birthmother was doing great and all we wanted to do was drive faster to get to the hospital.
 The most beautiful baby girl was born the next day and her amazing birthmother placed her in our arms when she was 18 hours old.
 We fell in love with her at first sight and she has been the center of our world since.
 I will never forget the moment the nurse handed her to me, I sunk down in the chair and time stood still, and I was a mother.
 I was everything I ever wanted to be.
 As we spent our first week as a family of three in the local holiday inn express we were in awe at this beautiful child that was placed with us.
 We spent our days waiting for the ICPC to clear by loving on a newborn baby girl, getting many questions as to why in the world we were staying in a hotel with a 3 day old infant and emailing pictures back to our family in Oklahoma.
 Once we got the call that we were cleared to leave we packed up and couldn’t wait to get home.
 As we turned on our road for the first time as a family of three I seen balloons and signs and people were standing outside just waiting to get their hands on the baby girl they had all prayed for.
 We settled into life back home and waited for the call to tell us when we would return to finalize her adoption.
 On the day she turned 9 months old she became officially our child.
 I walked into that court room with so much love in my heart for her that I couldn’t hold the tears back as we made it official.
 Standing next to the judge with our lawyer to take pictures was one of my favorite memories!
 Watching her grow up is the most beautiful experience in my life and I am blessed by not only her but her birthmother who choose us.
 Over the last 9 years we have became adoption advocates, meet several lifelong friends through adoption and continue to share our story.
 We love to give people hope that it’s okay to adopt as a young couple we are proof that it happens.
 We celebrate our daughter’s gotcha day every year with a dinner in her honor and at 9 years old she is a lover of adoption and has several friends she has made due to adoption.
 Last year she decided to raise money for her adoption day and donate the money to family that was hoping to adopt to help out with expenses.
 She raised 300.00 selling candy bars and had the time of her life explaining to people why adoption was so near and dear to her heart.
 In the end we became a family just the way we were supposed to and when we supposed to.
 Adoption completed our family!